Rice, Steele County Republican Party caucuses planned

-The Rice County Republican Party meets for its Minnesota Precinct Caucus Tuesday, Feb.
+Both the Rice and Steele County Republican Party meet for their Minnesota Precinct caucuses Tuesday, Feb.
 25.

-Sign-in is at 6 p.m. with call to order at 7 p.m.
+Sign-in for Rice County is at 6 p.m. with call to order at 7 p.m.

 Locations for each precinct are as follows: